abrarShariar/crud-with-CodeIgniter/README.md

 Keep it untouched for now, later you can configure the path according to your application controller.
 I have also removed the 'index.php' from CI's default URI path.
 Read [Clean URI](https://github.com/TheHeisenbugs/Sustainable-Tourism/blob/abrar/clean_uri.md)

+###Config route

+Open the 'routes.php' file in the following path

+	../application/config/routes.php

+Here you will find:

+	$route['default_controller'] = 'main';
+	$route['404_override'] = '';

+that is, the 'default_controller' is set to 'main'.
+Leave it untouched for now.
+I am using the controller *Main* as the default for this demo.